DamanHanzo/btr_solution/backend/README.md

 ## BTR Vehicle Emissions Calculator

-Logic for handling of setting up vehicles for charging, and calculating related emissions per energy source.
+Logic for handling of setting up of vehicles for charging, and calculating related emissions per each energy source.

 ### Requirements